Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Introduction

 \begin{example} Let $S=Spec(k)$ be field of characteristic zero.
 The assignment $X\mapsto \Sigma^{\infty}(X(\mathbb{C}))$ provides a functor $\sch\to \Sp$ with $\Sp$ the $(\infty,1)$-category of spectra (see below).
 This map is known to be monoidal, to satisfy all the descent conditions in the previous corollary and to invert $\mathbb{P}^1$ in the required sense.
 Therefore, it extends in a essential unique way to a monoidal map of stable presentable symmetric monoidal $(\infty,1)$-categories $\stmonoidal\to \Spmonoidal$; \end{example}

 \begin{example} Again, let $S=Spec(k)$.
 Another immediate example of a monoidal motivic realization is the Hodge realization.
 Properly constructed, the map $X\mapsto C_{DR}(X)$ sending a scheme to its De Rham complex provides a functor $\sch\to \derivedk$ with $\derivedk$ the $(\infty,1)$-derived category of $k$.
 This map is known to be monoidal with respect to the cartesian product of schemes (Kunneth formula), satisfies all the descent conditions and inverts $\mathbb{P}^1$ in the sense above.
-Because of the universal characterization, it extends in a essential unique way to a monoidal motivic Hodge Realization $\stmonoidal\to \mathcal{D}(k)^{\otimes}$ (where on the left we have the monoidal structure induced by the derived tensor product of complexes). \end{example}
+Because of the universal characterization, it extends in a essential unique way to a monoidal motivic Hodge Realization $\stmonoidal\to \mathcal{D}(k)^{\otimes}$ (where on the left we have the monoidal structure induced by the derived tensor product of complexes).
+See \cite{brad-thesis} for the proper construction of this map. \end{example}

 As a main application, we systematize the comparison between the commutative and noncommutative worlds.
 After some preliminairs on dg-categories, we introduce the $(\infty,1)$-category of smooth noncommutative spaces $\nck$ as the opposite of the $(\infty,1)$-category of idempotent dg-categories of finite type $\dg^{ft}\subseteq \dg^{idem}$ introduced by Toën-Vaquié in \cite{toen-vaquie}.
 By introducing an appropriate analogue for the Nisnevich topology, we construct a new stable presentable symmetric monoidal $(\infty,1)$-category $\stncmonoidal$ encoding a stable motivic homotopy theory for these noncommutative spaces.
 To conclude, we explain how to encode the map $X\mapsto L_{pe}(X)$ as a functor $L_{pe}$ towards $\nck$ and how our universal characterization of the stable motivic homotopy theory of schemes allows us to extend it to a monoidal colimit preserving functor